Code-Institute-Submissions/Germany-Online-Guide/README.md

 * HTML Validator
     * [HTML Validator Link](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgermany-rian1010.c9users.io%2Femergency-contacts.html)
-        * This was used to check mistakes I made in my HTML codes
+        * This was used to check what mistakes I made in my HTML codes

 * CSS Validator
     * [CSS Validator Link](https://jigsaw.w3.org/css-validator/)
-        * This was used to check mistakes I made in my CSS codes
+        * This was used to check what mistakes I made in my CSS codes

 ## Testing

 ### Overall
-I tested some design for the website, throughout the procedure of my project and improved them along the way.
+I tested out different designs for some of the sections of the website, throughout the procedure of the project and improved them along the way.

 ### index.html

 * Get to the homepage
-* Click on the carousel indicators, which are the lines at the bottom of each picture that are supposed to make it possible for a user to view multiple pictures
+* Click on the carousel indicators, which are the lines at the bottom of each picture, in both carousels
+* Make sure that each line displays a different picture
-* Try it out on different sizes and browsers because then the column sizes change
+* Try it out on different screen sizes, so that the column sizes change
-* Click on 'here', which is in the text of a big landscape image, above the 'Informations' section, in order to open up the 'Media' page
+* Click on 'here', which is in the text of a big landscape image, above the 'Information' section, in order to open up the 'Media' page
-* Click on 'here', which there are three of, in the information section to open up three linked sites on new tabs
+* Click on 'here', which there are three of, in the 'Information' section to open up the three linked sites on new tabs
+* Repeat these steps on a different browser

 ### media.html

 * Go to the 'Media' page
 * Click on the pictures
-* Press on the right and left arrows
+* Press on the right and left arrows to see the next or previous image
 * Scroll down the page to the audio file
 * Play the audio file
 * Have the national anthem be played aloud
 * Scroll down to the videos
 * Click on each video and wait for them to load
 * Have a friend check the same things
-* Repeat these on a different browser
+* Repeat these steps on a different browser

 ### hotels.html